Publishing MA: Who teaches this course

 A practising writer and poet, Judith has an MFA in creative writing and contributes to Kingston's creative writing teaching.

-Judith leads the Evolution of Publishing, Editorial, Production and Design in Publishing and Work Placement and Managing your Publishing Career modules.
+Judith leads the module MAKE: Content Development and Production and Do: Work Placements, Networking and Career Management modules.
 She also oversees the Kingston University Press and literary anthology bursary positions.

 Guest lecturers and masterclass speakers